Atlas-OS/docs/docs/getting-started/post-installation/hardware/updating-the-bios.md

 # :material-chip: How to Update the BIOS

 Updating the BIOS can benefit everyone as it can provide additional hardware support, security fixes, more configuration, and improve overall performance and stability.
-It also ensures security updates are applied to protect against potential threats.

 If you have an outdated BIOS version, you can even be missing settings such as [Resizable BAR](./resizable-bar.md) which is crucial to enable supporting systems to improve performance.